The train stands still

 Themselves, society, governments

-things a watcher cannot discern,
+things a watcher cannot discern

-a lack of will omnivailes
+A lack of will omnivailes

-Hiding truths that probably matter, histories
+Hiding truths that matter, histories

 accumulated on their own